lewiuberg/lewiuberg/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=lewiuberg.lewiuberg)
 <a href="https://github.com/lewiuberg/stargazers"><img src="https://img.shields.io/github/stars/lewiuberg" alt="Stars Badge"/></a>

-**I'm a husband, father of three boys, a former design egineer, and a final year data science student, currently working as a System Developer at [Anzyz Technologies](https://anzyz.com) in Grimstad, Norway.**
+**I'm a husband, father of three boys, a former design egineer, and a final year data science student, currently working as a full-stack developer at [Puzzel](https://puzzel.com) in Arendal, Norway.**

-- I’m currently working on finishing my bachelor degree in applied data science.
-- I’m currently learning **Kubernetes, docker, FastAPI, JavaScript and Vue.js**
+- I’m currently learning **C# and JavaScript.**
 - I'm a huge fan of the combination of [pyenv](https://github.com/pyenv/pyenv), [poetry](https://github.com/python-poetry/poetry), and [zsh-autoswitch-virtualenv](https://github.com/MichaelAquilina/zsh-autoswitch-virtualenv) when I work on a project.
 The more I can control from `pyptoject.toml`in my project the better.
 - A portfolio of some of my projects are available at [https://uberg.me/portfolio/](https://uberg.me/portfolio/)
 - I regularly write articles on [https://uberg.me/posts/](https://uberg.me/posts/)